 The minimal app marketing initiatives include:

-getting app reviews with top publications;
+- Getting app reviews with top publications

-App Store Optimization (ASO): description, user reviews, etc.;
+- App Store Optimization (ASO): description, user reviews, etc.

-Even though app marketing budget is a separate thing, you should plan for it within the total app budget.
+Even though the app marketing budget is a separate thing, you should plan for it within the total app budget.
 The days of amazing applications that sell themselves are gone.
 With so many apps in the app stores, marketing is vital to your app’s success.

 You may find a wealth of information on app marketing, including DIY workarounds, on this incredible app marketing resource.